crustio/crust-wiki/docs/bridge.md

 1. "Approve" signature authorization;
 2. "Submit" signature transaction.

-For users safety, Maxwell pages will automatically refresh at regular intervals.
+For users' safety, Maxwell pages will automatically refresh at regular intervals.
 After refreshing, the "Approve" signature authorization needs to be performed again.
 Therefore,  please click "Submit" as soon as possible and complete the signature and transaction after the "Approve" authorization is completed to avoid wasting any transaction fees.